jyztintan/tp/docs/DeveloperGuide.md

     * 1t2.
 User enters new data.
     * Use case resumes from step 1.

-* 1u.
-Additional notes exceed length constraints.
+* 1u. `Birthday` is not in the valid format.
     * 1u1.
-Realodex throws an error and requests a shorter input.
+Realodex throws an error and highlights the format to user.
     * 1u2.
 User enters new data.
-    * Use case ends.
+    * Use case resumes from step 1.

-* 1v. `Birthday` is not in the valid format.
+* 1v. `Birthday` is blank.
     * 1v1.
 Realodex throws an error and highlights the format to user.
     * 1v2.
 User enters new data.
     * Use case resumes from step 1.